christianThardy/christianThardy.github.io/tom-interpretability.md

 <br/>

 Since we have a high-level understanding of QKVO's, we can test whether specific subspaces in the attention mechanism are causally essential by zeroing out the top principal components in each vector—this helps isolate activation subspaces that encode *belief*-related signals at a granular level.
 An interesting intervention is applying a temporal ablation—starting right when Mark moves the cat—to zero out activations only after that event.
 If the model fails the ToM task following this intervention, it strongly suggests that the model relies on that temporal window of activations to maintain belief coherence.
-This provides fine-grained causal insights into how each component of the attention mechanism functions, compared to coarser-grained analyses done earlier.
+This provides a fine-grained causal insight into how each component of the attention mechanism functions, compared to coarser-grained analyses done earlier.

 To understand which features (e.g., tokens like `John`, `Mark`, `basket`, `box`) are encoded in each component, we measure how strongly each Q, K, V, or O dimension correlates with these features.
 For example, a particular Q-dimension might consistently activate whenever `John` appears, indicating that this query dimension is keyed to John’s perspective.
 A K-dimension might align with `basket`, linking that dimension to the original location of the cat.
 A V-dimension might respond to `cat`, encoding where and how the cat is situated at each step.
-By correlating these dimensions with tokens, we can infer which components carry signals about characters, actions, or locations.
+By correlating these dimensions with the corresponding tokens, we can infer which components carry signals about characters, actions, or locations.

 Looking at 8.1:
 - Q-vectors: Correlate with `John: 0.2456`, suggesting that the query signal in this head tracks John’s perspective by aligning activations with John-related input tokens.